5 WAYS PROSPECTIVE PARENTS SHOULD PREPARE FOR ADOPTION

 - BE PREPARED FOR THE FINANCIAL COSTS OF ADOPTION.
 Adoptions of children through the State of Arkansas may be free to the adoptive family or even subsidized.
 Similarly, adoptions without the involvement of an adoption agency may be relatively inexpensive.
 Federal adoption tax credits or employer- based benefits may ease the cost of adoption.
 However, adoption through an agency or attorney can cost tens of thousands of dollars.
 The prospective adoptive family should be good consumers and seek the options which best fit their financial situation.
 The costs of adoption, childcare and the impact on careers should all be considered and planned for at an early stage.

 - PREPARE YOUR FAMILY FOR THE FUTURE.
 Adoption is not second best or somehow less than building your family through having biological children.
 But adoption is certainly different.
 Be prepared for your child’s questions and concerns regarding their identity as they grow.
 Be prepared for public attitudes toward adoption, some positive and others negative, which you will absolutely encounter during your adoption experience.
 Counselors and organizations such as the Centers for Youth and Families can provide guidance as you navigate through kids’ tough questions.

 Click here to visit our adoption services page.
 We are here to help with the adoption and guardianship process anywhere throughout the state of Arkansas.
 Give us a call today to take the next steps.
-Adoption direct: 479-521-5820 or email: firstname.lastname@example.org.
+Reach our adoption attorney, Keith Morrison, directly: 479-521-5820 or email: firstname.lastname@example.org.